 About Configuring Destinations in Private Access Rules

-The Cisco Secure Access policy is a collection of your access rules and rule settings.
+The Cisco Secure Access policy is a collection of an organization's internet and private access rules and rule settings.
 Private access rules include destination components and have security controls and intrusion prevention system (IPS) settings that manage the security of the traffic in your organization.

 In a private access rule, you can add pre-configured destination components or create composite destinations from IP addresses, CIDR blocks, or wildcard masks, ports, and transport protocols.
 This guide describes the configuration options for destination components.